swd-aus/heroku-buildpack-oracle/README.md

-# Heroku Buildpack for Ruby Oracle
+# Heroku Buildpack for Oracle

-Heroku buildpack for setting up Oracle Instant Client and the `LD_LIBRARY_PATH` so that Bundler can build [ruby-oci8](https://github.com/kubo/ruby-oci8)
+Heroku buildpack for setting up Oracle Instant Client and the `LD_LIBRARY_PATH`.

 # Usage